Abdul-Rahman-9040/Moodie/README.md

 - Internet connection (for Reddit API access)

   # How to run this project
-  -Open terminal ,run this command
+  - Open terminal ,run this command
 ```bash
 npm run dev
 ```
--this runs the frontend application
+- this runs the frontend application
 - now to run backend application,open new terminal and run this command
 ```bash
 npm start
 ```
+- this runs backend application